Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Torquay's median income among taxpayers was $40,431 in financial year 2022.
-The average income stood at $50,833 during the same period.
-This compares to figures for Rest of Qld which were $50,780 and $64,844 respectively.
-By September 2025, current estimates suggest Torquay's median income will be approximately $46,087 and average income $57,945, based on a Wage Price Index growth of 13.99% since financial year 2022.
-According to census data, household, family and personal incomes in Torquay all fall between the 1st and 4th percentiles nationally.
-In Torquay, 34.4% of the population (2,393 individuals) have incomes within the $400 - 799 range, contrasting with the region where the $1,500 - 2,999 bracket leads at 31.7%.
-The prevalence of lower-income residents indicates constrained household budgets across much of Torquay.
+Torquay suburb's income level is lower than average nationally, per latest ATO data aggregated by AreaSearch for financial year 2022.
+Torquay's median income among taxpayers was $40,431 and the average income stood at $50,833.
+These figures compare to Rest of Qld's median income of $50,780 and average income of $64,844 respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes for September 2025 would be approximately $46,087 (median) and $57,945 (average).
+Census data shows Torquay's household, family, and personal incomes fall between the 1st and 4th percentiles nationally.
+Income distribution reveals 34.4% of residents earn within the $400 - $799 range, contrasting with the region where the $1,500 - $2,999 bracket leads at 31.7%.
+The prevalence of lower-income residents (44.4% under $800/week) indicates constrained household budgets across much of Torquay.
 Housing affordability pressures are severe, with only 81.1% of income remaining, ranking at the 3rd percentile nationally.

 Frequently Asked Questions - Income